Local construction of knotted screw dislocations in smectic liquid crystals: Screw dislocations near a transverse link

 \subsection{Helix boxes}

 Before proceeding with modifying the layers, we recall first the main tool that we will use: ``helix boxes".
-We do it as defined in \cite{CR}, where the most general version of helix boxes is first introduced (the first appearance of a simpler version goes back to \cite{VH}).
-A helix box $(N,\Sigma)$ is a domain diffeomorphic to $N=T^2\times I$, where $I=[0,1]$, and a certain immersed surface with boundary $\Sigma$ on $N$.
+We follow the definition in \cite{CR}, where the most general version of helix boxes is first introduced (the first appearance of a simpler version goes back to \cite{VH}).
+A helix box $(N,\Sigma)$ is a domain $N$ diffeomorphic to $T^2\times I$, where $I=[0,1]$, and a certain immersed surface with boundary $\Sigma$ on $N$.
 The surface is embedded except perhaps along some of the boundary components that are mapped to a closed embedded curve in the interior of $N$.
-To specify the surface in the helix box, we need to fix the following data: \begin{itemize} \item[-] a finite embedded collection $\sigma_1$ of closed curves lying in $T^2\times \{1\}$ and inducing a non-trivial class $[\sigma_1]$ in $H_1(T^2\times I; \mathbb{Z})$, \item[-] a closed embedded curve $\gamma$ lying in $T^2\times \{1/2\}$, non-trivial in $H_1(T^2\times I; \mathbb{Z})$ and linearly independent of $[\sigma_1]$, \item[-] a finite embedded collection $\sigma_0$ of closed curves lying in $T^2\times \{0\}$ such that $[\sigma_0]=[\sigma_1]+ p [\gamma]$ for some integer $p\neq 0$. \end{itemize} To simplify, and without loss of generality, we can assume up to isotopy that the curves $\sigma_1, \gamma$, and $\sigma_0$ are all linear.
-Given this data, we can construct the surface $\Sigma$ as follows.
+To specify the surface in the helix box, we need to fix the following data: \begin{itemize} \item[-] a finite embedded collection $\sigma_1$ of closed curves lying in $T^2\times \{1\}$ and inducing a non-trivial class $[\sigma_1]$ in $H_1(T^2\times I; \mathbb{Z})$, \item[-] a closed embedded curve $\gamma$ lying in $T^2\times \{1/2\}$, non-trivial in $H_1(T^2\times I; \mathbb{Z})$ and linearly independent of $[\sigma_1]$, \item[-] a finite embedded collection $\sigma_0$ of closed curves lying in $T^2\times \{0\}$ such that $[\sigma_0]=[\sigma_1]+ p [\gamma]$ for some integer $p\neq 0$. \end{itemize} Given this data, we can construct the surface $\Sigma$ as follows.
 Write $[\sigma_1]=q[\sigma]$ where $\sigma$ is a connected embedded curve.
 Then $[\sigma],[\gamma]$ determine a basis of $H_1(T^2\times I; \mathbb{Z})$.
 Identify $T^2\times I$ with a cube $I^3$ with coordinates $(x,y,t)$ and the equivalence relation:

 Choosing well the identification of $T^2\times I$ with $I^3/\sim$, we can assume that each curve in $\sigma_1$ is parallel to $\pp{}{x}$ and that $\gamma$ is parallel to $\pp{}{y}$ (for instance, it corresponds to $(1/2, y, 1/2)$ as in Figure \ref{fig:helix}).
 This is possible because $\sigma$ and $\gamma$ define a basis of $H_1(T^2\times I;\mathbb{Z})$.